rohshall/ZaloraParser/README.md

 ZaloraParser
 ============

-Web scraper for zalora websites
+Web scraper for zalora websites in Haskell